 The Master of Science degree requires a minimum of 24 hours of coursework, a minimum of 6 hours of thesis preparation, and an acceptable thesis.
 Additional research credit hours are often needed for the Master of Science degree.
 The thesis may be oriented toward either research or advanced engineering analysis and design.
 Students pursuing the Master of Science option must select a faculty member to act as a Supervising Professor.
 The Supervising Professor will help to form an appropriate plan of study for elective courses, guide the student through his research project, and take care of any required administrative tasks.

-All three Master's degree plans require the same set of core courses.
+Both Master's degree plans require the same set of core courses.
 Five core courses are required; three in engineering, and two in a minor area, typically mathematics.
 In addition to the five lecture courses, three credit hours of graduate seminar are also required (see the discussion in the preceding section).
 The engineering core is satisfied by taking a minimum of three out of the following core courses:

-In most cases, the minor is satisfied by completing the following two courses:
+In most cases, the minor is satisfied by completing the following

 For students with exceptional mathematics background, the minor may be composed of two courses selected by the student and Supervising Professor that are deemed supportive of the student's area of concentration and meet approval of the Graduate Advisor.

-For any of the Master's degree plans, the balance of the required coursework hours may be chosen by the Supervising Professor to meet the student's needs and interests.
+The balance of the required coursework hours may be chosen by the Supervising Professor to meet the student's needs and interests.
 Normally these additional elective courses should be selected from the offerings of the Program in Aerospace Engineering or the Program in Mechanical Engineering.
 Courses taken outside the two programs require approval of the student's Supervising Professor as well as the Graduate Advisor.

 The Ph.D. degree can be tailored to satisfy the individual student's aspirations in choice of the area of specialization, while at the same time providing a broad range of knowledge in the major technical areas comprising the field of aerospace engineering.
 The program will generally require two to three years of full-time study beyond the Master's degree and will include a scholarly dissertation that provides an original contribution to the literature in aerospace engineering.